 Finally, successes in diagnostic and subsequent treatment of coccidiosis in poultry depend largely on the interpretation of the results.
 Interpretation should be based on the clinical history, the estimated time of infection and signs and lesions observed.
 PCR along with the classic method of observation of the parasite and the clinical judgment allows improving the treatment of coccidiosis on the basis of a comprehensive approach.

-illustrates the main advantages of the quantitative real time PCR.
+This video animation illustrates the main advantages of the quantitative real time PCR.

 - Schnitzler B.E., Thebo P.L., Mattsson J.G., Tomley F.M., Shirley M.W., 1998.
 Development of a diagnostic PCR assay for the detection and discrimination of four pathogenic .Eimeria species of the chicken. .Avian Patholology 27:490-7.